-Mapping bedbugs: S Korean blockchain engineer fights infestation with data
+Mapping Bedbugs: S Korean Blockchain Engineer Fights Infestation With Data

 South Korea has been largely bedbug-free for years, but it has seen a surge in infestations as travel has rebounded after the pandemic -- with more than 100 cases of the bloodsucking pests reported since late November, official statistics show.

-And while the public has bugged out -- and media coverage has spiralled -- thousands of people have turned to Kang's website, bedbugboard.com, for a sober data-driven look at the outbreak.
+And while the public has bugged out -- and media coverage has spiralled -- thousands of people have turned to Kang's website, bedbugboard, for a sober data-driven look at the outbreak.

 "I am extremely sensitive to insects, so I sleep under a mosquito net throughout all four seasons," Kang told AFP.